-Elisabeth manages the day-to-day operations of acquisitions, serials, cataloging, and electronic resources, as well as overseeing the library’s book budget and collection development team.
-Elisabeth also assists in providing reference, research, and educational services to the law school community.
-Prior to managing acquisitions and serials, she was the Acquisitions and Serials Librarian and the Head of Access Services from 1999-2006.
-She holds a B.A. from the University of Connecticut, and an M.L.S from Syracuse University.
+Elisabeth manages the day to day operations of acquisitions, serials, cataloging, and electronic resources, as well as overseeing the library’s book budget and collection development team.
+Elisabeth also assists in providing research educational services to the law school community.
+Prior to managing Technical Services, she was the Acquisitions and Serials Librarian and the Head of Access Services.
+She holds a B.A. from the University of Connecticut, and an M.L.S. from Syracuse University.

-Rebecca works primarily within acquisitions and serials, by ordering and receiving new and continuing resources in a variety of formats, resolving and providing record maintenance and database integrity, and assisting with catalog maintenance and electronic resource management.
-She provides customer service between the library and vendors for book order and subscription related issues.
+Ryan works primarily within acquisitions and serials, by ordering and receiving new and continuing resources in a variety of formats, resolving and providing record maintenance and database integrity, and assisting with catalog maintenance and electronic resource management.
+He also provides customer service between the library and vendors for book orders and subscription related issues.
 Before joining the library staff, Ryan worked at law firms in Boston, Lexington, and Philadelphia.
-He holds a B.A. from Eastern Connecticut State University, and an M.L.S. from Southern Connecticut State University.
+He holds a B.A. from Eastern Connecticut State University, and an M.L.I.S. from Simmons College.

 As a serials library assistant, Julienne oversees the receipt and processing of new library material and government documents.
 She also conducts record maintenance and binding including the preparation of library materials to be sent out to a commercial bindery.
 In access services, Julienne oversees circulation desk duties, including processing borrowing and lending requests for interlibrary loan.
 She has a B.S in Communications from University of Connecticut.